Banking While Travelling Guide

 Avoid Paying ATM Fees

 It is key to look out for ATM fees while you are travelling.
-Most ATMs worldwide will charge you a fee – separate to your banks charges – for withdrawing cash with a foreign bank card.
-For example, the majority of ATMs in Thailand charge a fee of 200 Baht ($5.65) for withdrawing cash.
+Most ATMs worldwide will charge you a fee – separate to your bank’s charges – for withdrawing cash with a foreign bank card.
+For example, the majority of ATMs in Thailand charge a fee of 200 Baht (5.65 USD) for withdrawing cash.

 Luckily for us, you can avoid these charges by withdrawing cash from a banks ATM in the Global ATM Alliance, using a participating banks card.
 Simple hey?
 Yes, but no. Although you won’t receive an ATM charge if you follow the previous advice, you may still receive a foreign transaction fee from your bank, which is usually 3% (charged for the conversion of your home currency to the local currency).